paulinho-16/MEIC-TVVS/assignments/assignment1.md

 ## SpotBugs

 #### Description
-SpotBugs is a program which uses static analysis to look for bugs in Java code, which checks more than 400 bug patterns
+SpotBugs is a program which uses static analysis to look for bugs in Java code, which checks more than 400 bug patterns with thoroughly documented descriptions.

 #### Configuration
 Não sei propriamente o que dizer aqui, dado que não fizemos assim grandes alterações de configurações.